Dutch India: History

 Dutch presence on the Indian subcontinent lasted from 1605 to 1825.
 Merchants of the Dutch East India Company first established themselves in Dutch Coromandel, notably Pulicat, as they were looking for textiles to exchange with the spices they traded in the East Indies.
 Dutch Suratte and Dutch Bengal were established in 1616 and 1627 respectively.
-After the Dutch conquered Ceylon from the Portuguese in 1656, they took the Portuguese forts on the Malabar coast five years later as well, as both are major spice producers, so as to create a Dutch monopoly for the spice trade.
+After the Dutch conquered Ceylon from the Portuguese in 1656, they took the Portuguese forts on the Malabar coast five years later as well, as both were major spice producers, to create a Dutch monopoly for the spice trade.

-Apart from textiles, the items traded in Dutch India include precious stones, indigo, and silk across the Indian Peninsula, saltpetre and opium in Dutch Bengal, and pepper in Dutch Malabar.
+Apart from textiles, the items traded in Dutch India include precious stones, indigo, and silk across the Indian Peninsula, saltpeter and opium in Dutch Bengal, and pepper in Dutch Malabar.
 Indian slaves were exported to the Spice Islands and the Cape Colony.

-In the second half of the eighteenth century the Dutch lost their influence more and more.
+In the second half of the eighteenth century, the Dutch lost their influence more and more following the Travancore–Dutch War.
 The Kew Letters relinquished all Dutch colonies to the British, to prevent them from being overrun by the French.
-Although Dutch Coromandel and Dutch Bengal were restored to Dutch rule by virtue of the Anglo-Dutch Treaty of 1814, they returned to British rule owing to the provisions of the Anglo-Dutch Treaty of 1824.
+Although Dutch Coromandel and Dutch Bengal were restored to Dutch rule by the Anglo-Dutch Treaty of 1814, they returned to British rule owing to the provisions of the Anglo-Dutch Treaty of 1824.
 Under the terms of the treaty, all transfers of property and establishments were to take place on 1 March 1825.
 By the middle of 1825, therefore, the Dutch had lost their last trading posts in India.

 Coinage

-During the days when the Dutch were commercially active in India, they operated several mints, at Cochin, Masulipatnam, Nagapatam (or Negapatam), Pondicherry (for the five years 1693-98 when the Dutch had gained control from the French), and Pulicat.
-The coins were all modelled on the local coinages.
+Dutch mints in Cochin, Masulipatnam, Nagapatnam, Pondicherry (for the five years 1693–98 when the Dutch had gained control from the French), and Pulicat issued coins modeled on local Indian coinages.
+Coins struck included: